 After curling your hair, add a pomade or mousse to give it more hold and texture.
 It can be applied immediately to your hair or rubbed between your fingers before use.
 Run your fingers through your hair softly.
-This is a good step after salt sprays since they have a mild hold.
-Finishing your hair with pomade or mousse can hold your curls for longer.
+This is a good step after applying salt sprays since they have a mild hold.
 A good option to consider is the Hair Pomade from Smooth Viking.

 You can also use a serum.
 A serum will help define and retain your curls, resulting in bouncy, textured hair that lasts all day.
 The majority of serums are oil-based, which hydrates your hair and gives it a healthy look.

 If the steps above are not for you, we've got your back.
 Below are some alternative methods that you can try to achieve tight curls:

 If your curls are starting to look limp, use a diffuser and crunch your hair as you go to encourage them to tighten back up.
 To increase your ringlets, use a small amount of styling gel.
 To rejuvenate hair that's become a little flat, flip it over and diffuse while scrunching.
 If you want to spice up the effects, lightly dampen your hair before diffusing and let hair air dry after.
 This will help your natural curls shine through.